0382/argparse-f/README.md

 Named arguments:
   input                    (string) initialize file output                   (string) output file
-> qclac -o -t 4 input=input.txt output=out.bin
+> qclac -om -t 16 input=input.txt output=out.bin
-openmp is used, and we use  4 threads the calculated chemical is H2O the input file is input.txt the output file is out.bin
+openmp is used, and we use 16 threads mpi is used, and we use  1 processes the calculated chemical is H2O the input file is input.txt the output file is out.bin